-Elected to Portland City Council in August of 2020 and sworn in on September 10th, Commissioner Ryan oversees the Portland Housing Bureau, the Joint Office of Homeless Services, the Bureau of Development Services, and the Portland Children's Levy.
+Re-Elected to Portland City Council in May of 2022 and sworn into a first full-term on December 21st, Commissioner Ryan oversees the Portland Housing Bureau, the Joint Office of Homeless Services, the Bureau of Development Services, and the Portland Children's Levy.
 In partnership with Portlanders, Commissioner Ryan is building bridges and developing innovative solutions to the complex issues that face our community.

-In early 2021, Commissioner Ryan pushed Portland City Council to identify and agree to shared priorities—this led to Council elevating three priorities to guide our budget and policy decisions: compassionately address houselessness, develop a trustworthy new model for community safety, and stimulate economic recovery.
-Commissioner Ryan has advanced these priorities while overseeing his bureaus, co-chairing the Permit Improvement Task Force, and building Safe Rest Villages.
+In early 2021, Commissioner Ryan pushed Portland City Council to identify and agree to shared priorities—this led to Council elevating three priorities to guide the City's budget and policy decisions: compassionately address houselessness, develop a trustworthy new model for community safety, and stimulate economic recovery.
+Commissioner Ryan has continued to advance these priorities throughout 2022 while overseeing his bureaus, co-chairing the Permit Improvement Task Force, and building Safe Rest Villages.

 Commissioner Ryan secured $16.02M in federal funds to build six Safe Rest Villages across Portland for neighbors experiencing houselessness, negotiated an unprecedented $38M joint City/County investment in houselessness, and manages the City's relationship with the Joint Office of Homeless Services.